18+ Best Restaurants in San Pancho, Nayarit

 While limited, their menu offers fair-priced sandwiches, charcuterie + cheese plates, and more that’ll no doubt satiate your appetite.

-Unfortunately, I never took a quick picture of the cerveceria while I was there.
+Unfortunately, I never took a picture of the cerveceria while I was there.
 Or at least it’s lost in my millions of photos from San Pancho.
-Guess I’ll have to go back, huh!
+Guess I’ll have to go back!

 Best time to go: Dinner / late-night

-Menu: Pork belly mustard sandwich, brie + honey sandwich, large/small charcuterie + cheese boards, french fries, etc. UPDATED FOOD MENU with a veggie portobello burger and a beef burger.
+Menu: Pork belly mustard sandwich, brie + honey sandwich, large/small charcuterie + cheese boards, french fries, burgers, etc.

 The typical Mexican taco stand.
 Garnish-your-own tacos and quesadillas @ Los Arbolitos

-If you want a typical Mexican experience, eating handmade corn or flour tortillas on plastic tables on the street with house-made horchata water (rice drink) and all the taco + quesadilla fixin’s like beans, habanero onions, cucumber, cilantro, cabbage, and 4 different types of salsas – then come to Los Arbolitos!
+If you want a typical Mexican experience, eating handmade corn or flour tortillas on plastic tables on the street with house-made horchata (rice drink) and all the taco and quesadilla fixin’s — then come to Los Arbolitos!

-Single-ingredient tacos are only 12 pesos (like 75 cents) so you can stack up as much as you want!
+Single-ingredient tacos are extremely cheap so you can stack up as much as you want!

 Best time to go: Open for dinner only